 - A. Plantwide Applicability Limitation (PAL).
 In accordance with 40 CFR 52.21(aa), any major stationary source may establish a plantwide applicability limitation based on baseline actual emissions (actuals PAL) for use in future NSR actions.
-The actuals PAL can be established in a PSD Permit to Construct, a Title V permit, or a State Permit to Operate a synthetic minor source.
+The actuals PAL can be established in a PSD Permit to Construct, a Title V Ppermit, or a State Permit to Operate a ssynthetic mMinor ssource.
 The applicable permit to construct or permit to operate shall be referred to as a PAL permit and, in addition to the normal applicable procedures and requirements for the permit action, shall meet all the requirements for a PAL permit.
-The issuance shall follow all procedures for a PAL permit as specified in 40 CFR 52.21(aa), except that the term "Administrator" as it appears in 40 CFR 52.21(aa) shall mean the Permit Board and the phrase "§§ 51.160 and 51.161 of this chapter" as it appears in 40 CFR 52.21(aa)(5) shall mean 11 Miss.
+The and issuance shall follow all procedures for a PAL permit as specified in 40 CFR 52.21(aa), except that the term "Administrator" as it appears in 40 CFR 52.21(aa) shall mean the Permit Board and the phrase "§§ 51.160 and 51.161 of this chapter" as it appears in 40 CFR 52.21(aa)(5) shall mean 11 Miss.
 Admin.
 Code.
 Pt.
 2, R. 2.4. - B. Optional Pre-Permit Construction.
-Pre-permit construction approval is available for new moderate stationary sources, new minor stationary sources, minor modifications, and moderate modifications except those sources and modifications excluded from this provision in paragraph (9) below.
-The applicant may request approval from the Permit Board to begin actual construction or modification of qualifying sources before receiving the required permit to construct.
-To obtain the Permit Board's pre-permit construction approval, the applicant shall satisfy the following requirements: - (1) The applicant shall apply for a permit to construct or Optional Operating Permit Modification in accordance with C. below. - (2) The applicant shall submit a pre-permit construction approval application which must contain, but not be limited to the following: - (a) a letter requesting approval to begin actual construction before obtaining the required permit to construct, - (b) a copy of the notice referenced in paragraph (4) below, - (c) demonstration that the applicant is not precluded from this provision per paragraph (9) below, - (d) process description(s), - (e) equipment list(s), - (f) proposed emission limits, - (g) proof that buffer zone requirements in Rule 2.2.B(14). are met, - (h) certification that construction is at the applicant's own risk, and
+Pre-permit construction approval is available for new moderate stationary sources, new minor stationary sources, minor modifications, and moderate modifications except those sources and modifications excluded from this provision in paragraph (9). below.
+The applicant may request approval from the Permit Board formanies-begin actual construction or modification of qualifying sources before receiving the required permit to construct.
+To obtain the Permit Board's pre-permit-construction approval, the applicant shall satisfy the following requirements: - (1) The applicant shall apply for a permit to construct or Ooptional Title VOperating

+Permit Mmodification in accordance with CD. bBelow. - The applicant shall submit a pre-permit construction approval application which must contain, but not be limited to the following:

-- (i) certification that the applicant shall not contest the final decision to issue or deny the permit to construct, Title V permit modification, or State Operating Permit modification, as applicable, based on the fact that construction has already begun. - (3) An applicant seeking enforceable limitations on a source's potential to emit, such as to qualify as a moderate stationary source or a moderate modification, must describe in detail in the pre-permit construction application the proposed limitations and certify that the applicant will comply with the limitations, including any applicable monitoring and reporting requirements required by the permit. - (4) The applicant shall provide notice to the DEQ of the application for pre-permit construction approval.
+- (a) (a) a letter requesting approval to begin actual construction before obtaining the required permit to construct, - (b) \\\a copy of the notice referenced in paragraph (4). below, - (c) proof of eligibilitydemonstration that the applicant is not precluded from this provision per paragraph (9) below, - (d) process description(s), - (e)\\\equipment list(s), - (f) proposed emission limits, - (g) proof that buffer zone requirements in Rule 2.2.B(14). are met, - (h) certification that construction is at the applicant's own risk, and - (i) certification that the applicant shall not contest the final decision to issue or deny the permit to construct, or Title V permit modification, or State Operating Permit modification, as applicable, decision based on the fact that construction has already begun. - (2)(3) An applicant seeking enforceable limitations on a source's potential to emit, such as to qualify as a moderate stationary source or a moderate modification, must describe in detail in the pre-permit construction application the proposed restrictions limitations and certify that the applicant will comply with the restrictions limitations, including any applicable monitoring and reporting requirements required by the permit. - (3)(4) The applicant shall provide notice to the public-DEQ of the application for prepermit construction approval-by notice published in a newspaper of general circulation in the county(ies) in which the stationary source is or will be located.
 The notice shall be in the format provided by DEQ and shall include the following: - (a) a general description of the proposed source or modification, - (b) a statement that pre-permit construction approval is being requested from the Permit Board, - (c) the location and address where additional information about the proposed source or modification and application may be obtained, - (d) a statement that comments may be made to DEQ, and - (e) DEQ's address where comments may be submitted.